totisama/youtube-player/README.md

 # Youtube Video Player 🎥

-This project was developed for the reactReact Web class in the Harbour.Space Master's Front-End Development program.
-It features Youtube video searching and watching.
+This project was developed for the React Web class in the Harbour.Space Master's Front-End Development program.
+It showcases functionality for searching and watching YouTube videos.
+Additionally, users have the ability to create playlists, which are stored in a database, and effortlessly add videos to them.

 ## 🧱 Getting Started